The dwarf lived in a charming house in the village where he had a remarkable garden and had a statue of a garden gnome near the fountain.

 Because the fountain was often dry, the dwarf joked that an elf must be coming at night and emptying the water out of the fountain.

-Leftover heat causes it to shine faintly.
+Leftover heat causes a white dwarf to shine faintly.

 A star may remain a giant or supergiant for several million years before all nuclear reactions cease.